-Finding himself in considerable debt, Chris a Texan drug dealer, decides the only solution is to murder his mother to collect the insurance money.
-Getting together with his father, the ex-husband of Chris' mother, they decide to hire Joe Cooper a contract killer, who also happens to be a police detective.
+Finding himself in considerable debt, Chris, a Texan drug dealer, decides the only solution is to murder his mother to collect the insurance money.
+Getting together with his father, the ex-husband of Chris' mother, they decide to hire Joe Cooper (a contract killer) who also happens to be a police detective.
 The plan is that the money will go to Chris' sister Dottie.
 However due to the size of the contract fee, Chris agrees that Joe can take Dottie as a retainer until the insurance comes through.
-Written by

 William Friedkin serves up Trailer Trash Neo-Noir with a side order of Fried Chicken.